Case Study

 The fix

-Any copy that invites someone to invest, save or engage with a financial product must be approved by an FCA-authorised person before publication.
+Any copy that invites someone to invest, save or engage with a financial product must be approved by an FCA authorised person before publication.
 The agency should have flagged this before writing a word.
-The client's compliance officer or FCA-authorised firm must approve the final copy.
-Without that sign-off, neither the client nor the agency should publish.
+Without that sign off, neither the client nor the agency should publish.

 If not fixed